 Incorporating Research Evidence into Academy and In-Service Training

-Incorporating lessons from research—i.e., evidence-based policing—into academy and in-service curricula therefore is important and timely.
+Thus, incorporating lessons from research—i.e., evidence-based policing—into academy and in-service curricula is important and timely.
 At the same time, doing so poses a number of challenges.
 This specialized information may not be well-known among academy instructors, and academies have limited budgets for hiring outside experts to teach and develop curricula for these subjects.
 For this demonstration, the MDP team is working with various police academies and organizations to develop video-based learning modules introducing officers to various aspects of evidence-based policing, with attached workbooks and quizzes that other academies can freely access and use.
-Modules will be posted at the right.
-Such modules, whether on problem-oriented policing, hot spots policing, or legitimacy policing, will incorporate research knowledge, and provide a readily usable teaching resource for academy instructors.
+Modules will be posted at the left.